 - Get involved.
 We are a non-profit, volunteer-run organization.
 There are numerous ways to participate, such as hanging concert posters, setting up for refreshment time, procuring or donating items for the annual auction, or serving on the NWAA Board, to name a few.
 Many hands make light work!

 - Promote performances!
 Spread the good word about CSN through social media, email, and word of mouth; sell tickets to your friends and family!

-- Keep your information current: If you move, change email address or phone number, decide to leave the chorus, or change your name, please email Paul Bauer, General Manager at firstname.lastname@example.org so that we can keep our records accurate.
+- Keep your information current: If you move, change email address or phone number, decide to leave the chorus, or change your name, please email Virginia Wright, General Manager at firstname.lastname@example.org so that we can keep our records accurate.

 Who supports CSN?